jundalisay/sp/content/en/research/indian/gospel/chapter-37.md

 MASTER (smiling): "But, my child, can you attain it by holding to both?
 If you want that, then come away."
 BABURAM (smiling): "Take me away from the world."
-MASTER (to M.): "Rākhāl lived with me, but that was different; his father agreed to it.
+MASTER (to M.): "Rakhal lived with me, but that was different; his father agreed to it.
 If these boys stay here there will be trouble.
 (To Baburam) "You have no strength of mind; you haven't much courage.
 Just see how the younger Naren says, 'I will come away for good."